Jason Pargin

-Jason Keith Pargin (/ˈpɑrdʒɪn/; born January 10, 1975) is an American novelist, humorist, and internet personality.
+Jason Keith Pargin (/ˈpɑrdʒɪn/ PAR-jin; born January 10, 1975) is an American novelist, humorist, and internet personality.
 Writing for many years under the pen name David Wong, he founded the humor site Pointless Waste of Time and later served as executive editor of Cracked.com.

-He is the author of the comic horror series John Dies at the End (2007–2022) and the Zoey Ashe series (2015–2023), as well as the standalone novel I'm Starting to Worry About This Black Box of Doom (2024).
+He is the author of the comic lovecraftian horror series John Dies at the End (2007–present) and the Zoey Ashe series (2015–present), as well as the standalone novel I'm Starting to Worry About This Black Box of Doom (2024).
 John Dies at the End was adapted as a feature film in 2012.

-Pargin retired the David Wong pseudonym in 2020, and since 2022 has produced short-form videos on TikTok and other platforms, which he has credited with sustaining his writing career.
-In 2023, he became a co-host of the comedy podcast Bigfeets.
+Pargin retired the David Wong pseudonym in 2020, and since 2022 has produced short-form videos regarding social phenomena on TikTok and other social media platforms, which he has credited with sustaining his writing career.
+Since 2023, he has co-hosted the Mountain Monsters watch-along comedy podcast Bigfeets.

 Early life and education

 Jason Keith Pargin was born in Lawrenceville, Illinois, on January 10, 1975.
-He and fellow Internet writer John Cheese (real name Mack Leighty) attended high school together and met during an art class they shared.
-Pargin then attended the Southern Illinois University (SIU) radio-television program, graduating in 1997.
-While at SIU, he was part of a student-run TV show on Alt.news 26:46 called Consumer Advocate.
-A number of episodes were produced.
+Pargin’s family attended an Evangelical church while growing up.
+He has described his upbringing as "sheltered", living in a small town of approximately 5,000 people at the time.
+He and fellow writer John Cheese (real name Mack Leighty) attended high school together and met during an art class they shared.

+Pargin attended the Southern Illinois University (SIU) radio-television program, graduating in 1997.
+He credits his college experience with broadening his horizons.
+While at SIU, he contributed to the alt.news portion of PBS station WSIU-TV's River Region Evening Edition newscast, hosting a recurring segment called Consumer Advocate.